stephenjude/filament-blog/README.md

 php artisan migrate
 ```

 ## Displaying your content

 Filment blog builder is faceless, it doesn't have any opinions on how you display your content in your frontend.
+You can
-You can use the blog models in your controllers to display the different resources:
+use the blog models in your controllers to display the different resources:

-- `Stephenjude\FilamentBlog\Models\Post`
+- `Illusive\Blog\Models\Post`
-- `Stephenjude\FilamentBlog\Models\Author`
+- `Illusive\Blog\Models\Author`
-- `Stephenjude\FilamentBlog\Models\Category`
+- `Illusive\Blog\Models\Category`

 ### Posts & Drafts

 ```php
 $posts = Post::published()->get();